Ximaz/instagram-downloader/README.md

 ### Required headers
 THe required headers are the thing Instagram looks at to tell if a request has to be server or not.
 The most important ones are ``X-Mid``, ``X-CSRFToken``, ``X-IG-App-ID`` and ``X-ASBD-ID``.

 ``X-Mid``: It's a string that can be represented as a list of 8 elements.
 Each of them is an unsigned int written on 32 bits (2^32).
-Once you have 8 uint32 generated "randomly", they are all converted into base 36 (``0123456789abcdefghijklmnopqrstuvwxyz``) and then concatenated each others.
+Once you have 8 uint32 generated "randomly", they are all converted into base 36 (``0123456789abcdefghijklmnopqrstuvwxyz``) and then concatenated together.
 The way to generate this string comes from the ``ConsumerLibCommons.js`` but the string itself is not hard-coded.

 ``X-CSRFToken`` : When you go on Instagram, specifically in a user page, Instagram' server collect some of your data and place them into a json object called ``sharedData``.
 This data is then sent to the client and placed at ``window._sharedData``.
 Finally, you can found the ``csrf_token`` key, that contains the value of the header, at ``window._sharedData["config"]["csrf_token"]``.
 To get the ``sharedData`` object, I also had to use regex.